Dekklezz/IceBeam/README.md

 # IceBeam
-A small static class for Keyboard and Mouse automation based on bitmap patterns recognition written in C#.
+A small static class for Keyboard and Mouse automation based on bitmap patterns recognition written in C# by Dekklezz.

 # Variables created: